-Incorporate the following planning and evaluation into the integrated design, as described in Section F1.1.1 (Charrette Process), with the exception that subparagraph b. does not apply.
+Incorporate the following planning and evaluation into the integrated design, as described in Section IgCC F101.1.1 (F1.1.1) Charrette Process with the exception that subparagraph b. does not apply.

 The Integrated Design requirements are addressed by the Enacted DD Form 1391 coordination from Base to Congress, prior to delivery to the project team.
-Documentation can be obtained from the Primary Owner Contact.
+Documentation can be obtained from the Owner Contact.

-Step 1.
-Review ASHRAE 189.1 Requirements and DD Form 1391
+Compliance Step 1.
+Review IgCC Requirements and DD Form 1391

-- Obtain the Enacted DD Form1391 form to understand the owner's project goals and any department, base, or other requirements provided by the Owner. - Obtain the design charrette process information and other early design phase documentation from the Owner that would have been developed as part of the creation and approval of the "Enacted DD Form 1391.
+- Obtain the Enacted DD Form1391 form (or applicable alternative documentation) to understand the owner's project goals and any department, base, or other requirements provided by the Owner. - Obtain the design charrette process information and other early design phase documentation from the Owner that would have been developed as part of the creation and approval of the "Enacted DD Form 1391."